itsakshaydilip/snugbug/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-SNUGBUG is a CLI based chat app that can run in a terminal be it vsc code or any other and is mobile friendly.
+SNUGBUG is a CLI-based chat app that can run in a terminal be it vs code or any other and is mobile friendly(termux or any other).
-Built using python.
+Built using Python.

 ## Features